November 30, 2015

 The Scrapbooking Club is open to all 6th, 7th and 8th graders from all three middle schools.
 The students learn different scrapbooking techniques and work on a variety of projects including photo albums, calendars, and notecards.
 We meet Thursday after school in room K603 until the late bus.

 email@example.com / firstname.lastname@example.org

 The Tri- Building Sewing Club will meet late September to April, on Wednesdays from 3:35 – 5:30 pm.
-Interested students should listen to announcements and attend our informational meeting on Thursday, October 3, until late bus at 4:10.
-(If being picked up, use the ACADIA MAIN entrance.)
+Interested students should listen to announcements and attend our informational meeting on Tuesday, September 30.
+After this informational meeting students will take the late bus home at 4:10 or can be picked up at the ACADIA main entrance.)

 Students will be divided into a beginner or advanced sewing group.

 Students will complete projects by hand as well as with a sewing machine.
 Projects will include personal accessories, a simple clothing item and an optional recycled project.